© Bill Nodrick, Ph.D. and Bev Nodrick, R.S.W. 2008

 misbehaviour.
 To do this say:"

 I like/love/admire/respect you; but I really dislike what you've done.
+Always give the child, a chance to

-"reclaim"--to put things right with you.
+"reclaim" -- to put things right with you.
 If you are struggling with

 this notion, ask yourself: Is my stand on this misbehaviour/issue so fixed or